 f.
 What is a kWh?

 This is the unit of energy that is used to measure how much electricity you use.
 For example, using an electric oven to roast a chicken would use approximately 2 kWh of electricity.
 Watching TV for an hour would use about 0.1 kWh.

 a.
 Who will be able to see my electricity bills?

 The half-hourly data will replace your meter readings and the electricity supplier will use this to bill you according to when you have used power.
 To be part of Energy Local you need to give permission for them to see and use this data.
 This is standard practice.
 If you choose to switch and join the Club you will be asked to give permission at this point.

 Energy Local partners will use the data to contact you and analyse the performance of the Energy Local scheme.

 10. The people behind the project

 a.
 Who runs Energy Local CIC?

-Energy Local CIC has two paid directors; Dr Mary Gillie and Dr Linda Hilton and a board of non-executives.
+Energy Local CIC has one paid director; Dr Mary Gillie and a board of non-executives.
 Read more about Energy Local CIC about the team here.

 b.
 Apart from Energy Local, who else is involved?